onurkya7/ViT-GCN-Monkeypox-Diagnosis/README.md

 ## License

-Our project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).